Dental Implants at Steinway Family Dental Center

 Can you explain the full process of getting dental implants?

-The first visit involves determining that there's a missing tooth and you have enough bone to support an implant.
+The first step of getting dental implants involves determining that there's a missing tooth and that you have enough bone to support an implant.
 An implant is essentially a screw, and you cannot place a screw in the air, so the width and height of the bone should be enough to support it.

 How long does the dental implant procedure take?